RevisEval: Improving LLM-as-a-Judge via Response-Adapted References: Experiments

+\paragraph{Revision Quality.} As a post-editing mechanism to enhance text quality, we expect the revision to correct errors within the text, including subtle errors (\eg, grammar), as well as higher-level issues (\eg, instruction following precision and factual/logical correctness).
+LLMBar is an appropriate testbed for conducting detailed case studies and quality assessments.
+We directly use LLM to score the quality of the responses to be evaluated and the corresponding response-adapted references, focusing on correctness.
+Table~\ref{tab:mean_ratings} demonstrates that our response-adapted references effectively improve response accuracies.
+Additionally, the case studies are presented in Appendix~\ref{sec:case_correctness}; we test \textsc{RevisEval} on JudgeBench~\citep{tan2024judgebench} in Appendix~\ref{sec:factual_accuracy}, focusing on factual/logical correctness and on RewardBench~\citep{Lambert2024RewardBenchER} in Appendix~\ref{sec:rewardbench}, for more challenging domains.

-where \(\mathbb{I}(\cdot)\) is the indicator function, determining which $y_1$ or $y_2$ is preferred based on the metric scores.
-We use human references in NLG tasks and GPT-4 direct responses in instruction-following benchmarks as the baseline references $\hat{r}$, comparing them with references $r^\star$ generated by \textsc{RevisEval}.
-As shown in Figure~\ref{fig:metrics}, \textsc{RevisEval} enables each classic metric to significantly surpass its performance based on baseline references across all tasks.
-This increase is especially evident in more complex open-ended tasks like story generation and AlpacaFarm.
-Additionally, we find that using $r^\star$ generated by GPT-4 as-a-Reviser combined with classic metrics can yield comparable evaluation performance to GPT-4's reference-free evaluation.
-Notably, in AlpacaFarm, when using the response-adapted references, MOVERScore achieves 1.2\% improvement compared to the reference-free GPT-4-as-a-Judge.
+\paragraph{References Effectiveness.} Traditional reference-based metrics rely heavily on references, directly validating whether the references are effective.
+Therefore, we use response-adapted references with these metrics to observe evaluation performance across NLG and instruction-following benchmarks.
+We extend classic reference-based metrics to support pairwise comparisons by using an indicator function to determine preference between $y_1$ and $y_2$ based on their respective metric scores.
+We use human references in NLG tasks and GPT-4 direct responses in instruction-following benchmarks as the baseline references, comparing them with ours.
+As shown in Figure~\ref{fig:metrics}, \textsc{RevisEval} enables each classic metric to substantially surpass its performance based on baseline references across all tasks, particularly in more complex open-ended tasks like story generation and AlpacaFarm.
+Additionally, using references generated by GPT-4 as-a-Reviser combined with classic metrics can yield comparable evaluation performance to GPT-4's reference-free evaluation.
+Furthermore, we test response-adapted references in a multi-reference setting, with results detailed in Appendix~\ref{sec:multiple_ref} and~\ref{sec:compare_div_ref}.